rbarbalat/Cypher/README.md

       ```

-* Returns a dictionary of the specified Channel
+* Returns a dictionary of the specified channel.

     * `GET /api/channels/<int:id>`